 I’m in the World Bank’s generally excellent Transforming Transportation conference in Washington DC.
 The theme is “New Mobility.”
-In the first panel, I found myself agreeing with almost everything that the diverse panel said, to the extent that I could understand it.
+In the first panel, I found myself agreeing with almost everything the panel said, to the extent that I could understand it.

 All three of these words feel good: New mobility sounds cutting-edge.
 Micromobility sounds intimate, maybe even cute the way little things are.
 Sharing — well, we all think toddlers should learn to share.